Cackling along at Norwegian Wood: Free range chicken farm opens in East Manatee

-Nielsen collects about 150 eggs a day, and sells them seven days a week between 11 a.m. and 6 p.m.
+Nielsen collects about 150 eggs a day, and sells them from 11 a.m. to 6 p.m. seven days a week.

 With a name like Norwegian Wood Free Range Chicken Farm, there must be a Beatles fan in the mix.

-That would be Nielsen's wife Debra, who suggested the name.
+That would be Nielsen's wife, Debra, who suggested the name.
 It makes all kind of sense.
-Nielsen's ancestry is Norwegian, and he is an eggman, a character prominently mentioned in another Beatles' song, "I Am the Walrus."
+Nielsen's ancestry is Norwegian, and he is an eggman, a character prominently mentioned in another Beatles' tune, "I Am the Walrus."

+While Nielsen is serious about his chickens, he treats the farm as his hob

 The chickens are outside most of the day, coming into the coop in the afternoon to lay their eggs, and in the evening for safety against predators.